tagohd/mono/Talk/Talk - Items/Talk - Legendary Artifacts/(Talk) THE ORB.md

 [Lun]: Yeah, I don't think color blindness is much of an excuse for mistaking a chocolate orange with a powerful cursed artifact, but it's at least _something_ you could cut Luke some slack with.
 Mostly just dumb though.

-sudo:: That's what I was getting at, yes.
+[Sudo]: That's what I was getting at, yes.